Armaan Malik, Raja Kumari nominated at MTV EMAs

 Mumbai: Singer-songwriter Armaan Malik and rapper Raja Kumari have received nominations at the upcoming 'MTV Europe Music Awards' (EMAs).

-"The last time, I'd won the award for my debut single 'Control' and it was such a massive career milestone for me!
-I hope to make my fans, family and the country proud once again.
-I wish the very best to the other talented nominees alongside me, this is a big moment for all of us," Malik said in a statement.
+"The last time I won the award for my debut single 'Control' and it was such a massive career milestone for me!
+I hope to make my fans, family and country proud once again.
+I wish the very best to the other talented nominees alongside me.
+This is a big moment for all of us," Malik said.

 Public voting for award categories is live on the 'MTV EMAs' website.